volvo-cars/function_dispatcher/README.md

 This C++ library aims at providing async capabilities, with an API that allows complete decoupling between software components.

-Features:
+It provides the following features:

-    - Blocking calls to attached function using just the function signature from anywhere in the code
+- Blocking function calling by only using function signature
+- Async function calling returning `boost::future`, by only using function signature
-    - Async calls to attached functions, returning boost future.
-Can be used for easy dispatching of work to worker threads
+- Easily sending work packages to worker threads and waiting for the result
-    - Asynchronous event dispatching
+- Event dispatching
-    - Creation of timer with easy integration with dispatcher
+- Timer
-    - Test library with syntax similar to google test/google mock
+- Test framework with similar capabilities/syntax as Google Test/Mock, to integrate the dispatcher in unit tests

 # Simple examples